 [Missing <summary> documentation for "N:Rhino.Runtime.Notifications"]

 A Notification instance can be used to inform the user about various events.
 For a Notification instance to be displayed in Rhino, it must be added to the NotificationCenter.
 When added, it will be displayed in the Notifications panel in Rhino.
 A Notification contains 1 to 3 buttons that are automatically wired to its ButtonClicked Action if it is not null.
 The buttons are displayed when the Notification is shown modally by either the user clicking on a particular notification in the Notifications panel, or by programatically showing it using ShowModal.
 Currently, only process-wide notifications are supported; document specific notifications are not possible.
 Notification instances contain metadata that can be added, modified, or removed during its life.
 The metadata is important for LINQ queries and other patterns.
 For example, a particular action may require that multiple notifications be modified.
 Thus, a LINQ query can be performed on the NotificationCenter using metadata to retrieve related Notification objects and modify them as a batch.
 Notification objects implement IAssemblyRestrictedObject.
-By default, a Notification can only be edited by the assembly that modified it.
-Cross-assembly editing is also possible if the allowed assemblies are specified explicitly.
+By default, a Notification can be editedby any assembly, but explicitly specifing allowed assemblies in the constructor changes this behavior.
 Notification objects are not thread-safe and should only be manipulated in UI thread.

 Used when a button is clicked for a notification.